 Yes, you do want to remove the seeds.
 However, keep them for later to be used in soups or tomato sauce if you wish.
 Using the seeds in this dish will make the bread soggy if left on it too long.

 Very easy to remove the seeds: just cut the tomato in half and scoop it with a spoon.
 That is all you need to do.

 Use a sharp knife, my favorite when cutting tomatoes is Wusthof Classic Santoku Knife.
 The hollow portion of the blade allows a clean cut and no attachment to the blade from your ingredient.

-  The anchovies are quite predominant in Italian cooking, mainly in southern Italy.
-You will find me frequently on menus fresh and abundant on the Mediterranean sea.
+The anchovies are pretty predominant in Italian cooking, mainly in southern Italy.
+You will find me frequently on menus fresh and abundant on the Mediterranean Sea.

 I strongly suggest buying the anchovies in a glass jar which is easy to use and store.

 You will also find anchovy paste, but I will not recommend using it here.

 The fish taste pretty fishy and salty; therefore, this recipe has little to no salt added to it.
 Anchovies give your dishes an excellent uplifting taste.